Performing Arts Undergraduate Certificate

 - study, recite and perform the words of influential poets such as Robert Frost and Langston Hughes.

-The 12-credit certificate program is available to all music and non-music students who are interested in perfecting their craft, whether in dance, media arts, music or theater performance.
+The 12-credit certificate program is ideal for students who are interested in perfecting their craft, whether in dance, media arts, music or theater performance.
+It is not available to Dance or Music majors.
 The program’s required courses are intended to be completed concurrently with baccalaureate coursework.

 Classes & Curriculum